fiaravia/contracts-verification-benchmark/contracts/price-bet/README.md

 - **join-player**: after a successful `join()`, `player` is not the zero address
 - **join-revert**: a transaction `join()` reverts if the amount of ETH sent along with the transaction is different from `initial_pot`, or the player address has already been set to a non-zero address, or the deadline has passed.
 - **only-owner-or-player-receive**: in any state where the player has been set, only the owner or the player can receive ETH from the contract.
+- **owner-cannot-receive-before-deadline**: if the deadline has not passed yet, then the `owner` cannot receive ETH from the PriceBet contract.
+- **owner-cannot-receive-before-deadline-not-player**: if the deadline has not passed yet and the `owner` is not the `player`, then the `owner` cannot receive ETH from the PriceBet contract.
-- **owner-cannot-withdraw-before-deadline**: if the deadline has not passed yet, then the `owner` cannot withdraw any ETH.
+- **owner-cannot-withdraw-before-deadline**: if the deadline has not passed yet, then the `owner` cannot fire a transaction (to the PriceBet contract) after which its ETH balance is increased.
-- **owner-cannot-withdraw-before-deadline-not-player**: if the deadline has not passed yet and the `owner` is not the `player`, then the `owner` cannot withdraw any ETH.
+- **owner-cannot-withdraw-before-deadline-not-player**: if the deadline has not passed yet and the `owner` is not the `player`, then the `owner` cannot fire a transaction (to the PriceBet contract) after which its ETH balance is increased.
 - **player-cannot-withdraw-after-deadline**: if the deadline has passed, the `player` cannot withdraw any ETH.
 - **player-cannot-withdraw-after-deadline-not-owner**: if the deadline has passed, and the `player` is not the `owner`, then the `player` cannot withdraw any ETH.
 - **player-immutable**: if `player` is not the zero address, then its value does never change